 Now Let’s Really Dive Into What the Bible Actually Says

-The rest of this book is meant to explain these three main qualities in a much deeper way.
-In the chapters ahead we will discuss the signs all Christians will possess, what the fruits of the Spirit will look like in relationships, and what qualities a healthy husband and wife will possess according to the word of God.
+This article was taken from my book called The One.
+If you want to continue to this study, this book will explain these three main qualities in a much deeper way.
+In the other chapters ahead we will discuss the signs all Christians will possess, what the fruits of the Spirit will look like in relationships, and what qualities a healthy husband and wife will possess according to the word of God.